yujunz/gitlab.com-runbooks/howto/lead-away.md

 These actions may be urgent or they could be delayed due to the nature of the issue or the already ongoing efforts of the team.

-It is the lead job to go through the issue tracker to triage newly created issues and complete them with labels so they get automatically sorted by priority.
+It is the lead's job to go through the issue tracker to triage newly created issues and complete them with labels to ensure they get automatically sorted by priority.

 It is also part of this job to ask questions in the issues if they are not